 Essentially all of the assets and liabilities of the Fund are financial instruments.
-These financial instruments are comprised of investments, amounts due from brokers, cash, accrued income receivable, accrued liabilities and amounts due to brokers.
+These financial instruments are comprised of investments, cash, accrued income receivable, accrued liabilities and amounts due to brokers.
 Investments are recorded at fair value based on the accounting policies described above.
 All other financial instruments are carried at cost or amortized cost, which given their short-term nature, closely approximates their fair value.